JOINT DEGREE PROGRAMS

 For more details on joint degree programs in engineering, consult Professor Donald Spector, Department of Physics.

-For more details, consult Pre-Business Advisor Warren Hamilton, Assistant Professor of Economics.
+For more details, consult Pre-Business Adviser Warren Hamilton, Assistant Professor of Economics.

 HWS and the University of Rochester School of Nursing have established a 4+3 program that provides third-year students a guaranteed seat in either the one-year post baccalaureate program leading to RN licensure or the three-year program leading to nurse practitioner certification.

 For more details, contact the Health Professions Adviser, Salisbury Center for Career Services.

 For information about financial aid for joint degree programs, visit Special Programs Aid.